Naitreey/notes-and-knowledge/cs/javascript/language.rst

 function
 ^^^^^^^^

+- constructor ``Function()``.

-``function`` is a subtype of object.
-A function is a callable object.
+- A function is a callable object.
+In JS, function is first-class entity like normal objects.

 - function object can store properties like normal object.
 This is sometimes useful::